digital-work/git-documentation/README.md

 # git-documentation
 This document contains some helpful commands to navigate git.
+The base of this document can be found on github at: https://github.com/joschuaos/git-documentation.
+On the github page you can also find a project, where you can add new entries for this documentation.

-Contents
+## Contents
   * Introduction
   * Setup
     * General settings